Finite orbits in multivalued maps and Bernoulli convolutions: Network orbits in the Pisot case

 \begin{Theorem}[Abundance of finite orbits for Pisot slope \cite{G,Sch}] \\ Let $g_i(x)=\beta x+z_i$, $i=1,...,k$ be a branching dynamical system on an interval $[a,b].$ If $\beta$ is a Pisot number and each $z_i$ is in $\QQ(\beta),$ then $O(x)$ is a finite set for each $x$ in $\QQ(\beta).$ \end{Theorem}

 The Bernoulli convolution for the Fibonacci parameter was studied by many authors \cite{AZ,F4,FS,Hu,LP,SV}, with focus on the dimension and multifractal spectrum of the measure.
 Here we consider periodic orbits for $g_0(x)=\tau x\, ,\ g_1(x)=\tau x+1-\tau$ to illustrate our subject.
-The point $x=\frac12$ has period 3, it fulfils $g_{100}(x)=g_{011}(x)=x.$ Thus the orbit $O(x)$ consists of five points, and the growth factor is $\sqrt[3]{2}\approx 1.2599.$ By Proposition \ref{dime}, the local dimension of the Bernoulli measure at $\frac12$ is 0.9603.
+The point $\frac12$ has period 3, it fulfils $g_{100}(\frac12 )=g_{011}(\frac12 )=\frac12 .$ Thus the orbit $O(\frac12)$ consists of five points, and the growth factor is $\sqrt[3]{2}\approx 1.2599.$ By Theorem \ref{dime}, the local dimension of the Bernoulli measure at $\frac12$ is 0.9603.
 A slightly more complicated case is shown in Figure \ref{g75}.
-The point $x=\frac{18-3\tau}{29}$ has the fixed period 7, and it has 5 successors in generation 7.
+The point $x_0=\frac{18-3\tau}{29}$ has the fixed period 7, and it has 5 successors in generation 7.
 The growth rate is $\sqrt[7]{5}\approx 1.2585 ,$ and the local dimension is 0.9626.

-These two networks have a special structure.
-Let us say that a directed graph is a \emph{cycle mixture} of period $p$ if all minimal directed cycles in the graph have length $p,$ and each edge is contained in a cycle.
-A vertex $v_0$ which is contained in all cycles of the mixture will be called \emph{root.} Let $m$ denote the number of cycles.
-If there is a root, the number of successors of $v_0$ in generation $p\cdot k$ is $m^k$ for $k=1,2,....$ So the growth factor is $\rho =\sqrt[p]{m},$ cf. Proposition \ref{grow}.
+The networks of $\frac12$ and $x_0$ have a special structure.
+Let us say that a directed graph is a \emph{mixture of cycles} of period $p$ if all minimal directed cycles in the graph have length $p,$ and each edge is contained in a cycle.
+A vertex $x_0$ which is contained in all cycles of the mixture will be called \emph{root.} Let $m$ denote the number of cycles.
+If $x_0$ is a root, the number of successors of $x_0$ in generation $p\cdot k$ is $m^k$ for $k=1,2,....$ So the growth factor is $\lambda_{x_0} =\sqrt[p]{m}.$

-Two cycle mixtures with root vertices $v_0,v_0'$ can be concatenated by redirecting all incoming edges of $v_0$ to $V_0',$ and all incoming edges of $v_0'$ to $v_0.$ The period of the concatenated graph will be $p+p',$ and the number of minimal cycles $m\cdot m'.$ Given two cycle mixtures, repetition of this product construction will lead to infinitely many other examples.
-Let us say that a cycle mixture is \emph{prime} if it contains exactly one root vertex, and thus is not obtained by concatenation.
-For the Fibonacci parameter, there are prime cycle mixtures of arbitrary large complexity.
+Vertices in a network like Figure \ref{g75} are points in $[0,1],$ and edges are labelled with 0 or 1, depending on which action $g_i$ they represent.
+Thus a cycle of $p$ edges starting at vertex $x$ is labelled by a 01-word $w=w_1...w_p$ and indicates that $g_w(x)=x,$ or $f_w(x)=x$ when we run through the cycle in reverse direction.
+If another cycle of the same length starts at $x,$ with labelling $v=v_1...v_p,$ then $x$ is the common fixed point of $f_v$ and $f_w.$ According to the last paragraph of Section 2, this implies $f_v=f_w$ and exact overlap of the pieces: $I_v=I_w.$ So a mixture of $m$ cycles of period $p$ with root $x_0$ is just an illustration of the fact that $x_0$ is the common fixed point of mappings $f_{w^1},...,f_{w^m},$ which means that these mappings coincide, and there is exact overlap of the corresponding intervals: $f_{w^1}=...=f_{w^m}$ and $I_{w^1}=...=I_{w^m}.$